April 5, 2018

 When you have a stress fracture, pain will likely occur with whatever the activity is that you’re participating in, and it will only worsen in time without proper rest.
 The tenderness usually starts in a specific spot, and some might even experience swelling in the area that is causing pain.

-Rest is one of the best ways to recover from an injury.
+Rest is one of the most beneficial ways to recover from an injury.
 Stress fractures take around six to eight weeks to heal, and it is essential that whatever the activity is that caused you the injury is the one that you’re taking a break from.
 If proper rest is not taken, larger stress fractures can develop, and they may never be able to heal properly.
 Shoe inserts and braces could also help the healing process.

 Take breaks from your usual activity and cross train.
 If you’re a runner, switch it up with biking or swimming.
 It’s also important to maintain a healthy diet.
-Make sure that whatever equipment you’re using, you use it correctly.
-If the above symptoms occur, stop the activity and rest for a few days.

 Newsletter: